I am a theoretical physicist working in the Particle Physics Theory

 Glasgow.
 I am interested in how theories of fundamental particles

 manifest at large, high energy particle colliders, such as the CERN Large Hadron Collider, which began operations in 2009.

 to take a closer look at my research, publications and scientific

 talks using the links to the left.

-I am also a Senior Lecturer in the Department of Physics &
+I am also a Senior Lecturer in the School of Physics &

 Astronomy, and I am currently teaching courses on Atomic Systems,